SeppiBrocki/susgruppen/README.md

 ## 📄 License

+Copyright (c) 2025 [SeppiBrocki]

-MIT License – Free to use for educational and non-commercial purposes.
+This code is free to use for personal, educational, and non-commercial purposes.
+Commercial use is prohibited without explicit permission from the author.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

 ---